Shicheng-Guo/BIS180L_web/_posts/2016-05-13-Illumina-Day-2.md

 ## Installations

-We need one additional piece of software, [bamaddrg](https://github.com/ekg/bamaddrg).
+We need two additional piece of software.
+First [bamaddrg](https://github.com/ekg/bamaddrg).
 Go ahead and install this now, we will use it a bit later.

     cd ~/BioinformaticsPackages
     git clone --recursive https://github.com/ekg/bamaddrg.git